node-3d/image-raub/README.md

 **Node.js** addon implementing the [HTMLImageElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image).

 The `src` property can be:
 * A local file.
 * A data URI.
 * A http(s) URL.

 Uses [FreeImage](http://freeimage.sourceforge.net/) as a backend decoder.

+Additional features include:
+* Ability to save the image.
+* Some context 2d functionality, e.g. `drawImage`.

 > Note: compilation tools must be in place on your system.
 For Windows, use **ADMIN PRIVELEGED** command line: